 First and foremost, this is not a guided river trip.
 It’s a DIY guide, which means you need to bring all your own gear with you to the launching point.
 This is a wild stretch of river with no amenities or boat rentals anywhere along it.

-We personally prefer kayaking, but you could just as easily float it in a canoe, SUP, or even floaties like inner tubes, given you allow yourself plenty of extra time for the entire length.
+We personally prefer kayaking, but you could just as easily float this entire route on the Leine River in a canoe, SUP, or even floaties like inner tubes, given you allow yourself plenty of extra time for the entire length.

-What is the difficulty level of the route?
+What is the difficulty level of this Leine River paddling route?

 Intermediate and advanced paddlers won’t find any challenges with the route, which is mostly flat water with a few stretches of faster Class I riffles.